Finding Aids

 Biographical History

-Charles Evan Hughes was born in Glen Falls, New York on April 11, 1862.
+Charles Evans Hughes was born in Glen Falls, New York on April 11, 1862.
 His parents David Charles Hughes, a Methodist preacher, and Mary Connelly, a Baptist minister's daughter, were deeply religious.
 An intelligent child, Hughes began attending Madison College (presently Colgate University) at the age of fourteen before transferring to Brown University.
 He graduated first in his class from Columbia Law School and began practicing law in 1884.
 While working at the firm Chamberlin, Carter, and Hornblower, Hughes met his future wife, Antoinette Carter, the daughter of Walter S. Carter, a senior partner in the firm.

 Hughes established himself politically by leading investigations into corporate corruption and the insurance industry.
 In 1906 he was elected Governor of New York.
 Four years later, President William Howard Taft appointed Hughes to the United States Supreme Court.
 Hughes left his Associate Justice position to run on the Republican nomination for President of the United States in 1916, but lost to Woodrow Wilson.
 After a few years in private practice, Hughes served as Secretary of State from 1921 to 1925 under Presidents Warren G. Harding and Calvin Coolidge.
 During his tenure, Hughes focused on various international efforts to avert another great war.